Comments should be made during the consultation period. In some cases, they may be accepted after the consultation period has ended.

 Comments submitted to the Council cannot be treated as confidential.

 Please do not include any information that you would not wish to be made public.
-Please ensure your comments are not offensive, inflammatory or libellous.
-If they are, they won't be considered by the Case Officer and your representation may be returned to you, or edited by us prior to publication.
+Please ensure your comments are not offensive, inflammatory or libellous and follow the guidance below.
+If they do not, they may not be considered by the Case Officer and your representation may be returned to you, or edited by us prior to publication.

 Your name, address and comments will be available to the public on the Council's website and your comments will be a public document.
 E-mail addresses, telephone numbers and signatures will be removed before publication onto our website.